jdlc105/Must-read-papers-and-continuous-tracking-on-Graph-Neural-Network-GNN-progress/README.md

 This project focuses on GNN, lists relevant must-read papers and keeps track of progress.
 We look forward to promoting this direction and providing some help to researchers in this direction.

-Contributed by Allen Bluce, If there is something wrong, please contact me via the email(Address:jdlc105@qq.com)
+Contributed by Allen Bluce, If there is something wrong, please contact me via the email(Address: jdlc105@qq.com)